RL-arch/detector/README.md

 ### 2. Prepare the data you want to analyze
 ***************************************************
-2.1 Organize your iamge folder
+2.1 Organize your image folder

 Image sequences from each experiment should be collected into one folder.
 These images, should have the same name format.